COVID-19 tools and resources: symptom checker, safety measures, and visitor, testing and vaccine info. Learn more.

-As a Level III NICU, it provides the most advanced care for newborns of any gestational age.
+As a Level III NICU, it provides advanced care for newborns of any gestational age.
 The facility has cared for babies as small as 1.01 pounds at 25 weeks gestation and as young as 24 weeks gestation at 1.5 pounds.

 The 28-bed Level III NICU features state-of-the-art equipment and a team of experts who provide 24-hour in-hospital coverage for infants who require advanced care.
 The NICU is staffed by: